SAP-archive/teched2020-DEV263/README.md

 This session introduces attendees to...

 ## Requirements
-The requirement to follow the migration exercises in this repository are to check whether you make use of one of these security libraries / versions.
-Only in these cases, an version upgrade / a migration is of relevance.
+The requirement to follow the exercises in this repository is to check whether you make use of one of these security libraries / versions.
+Only in these cases, a version upgrade / a migration is of relevance.

 ### Java Development
 - SAP internal *container-security api for Java* which was provided with [XS_JAVA 2.0.05](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/6511bc054b0e48369a625a8019fefd53.html)